ali79hm/treasure/files/linux/linux-sourceLists.md

 ## What is repository?
 Linux repository is a storage location that contains source packages which organized in a special directory.
 Each repository is a set of software hosted on a remote server and intended to be used for installing and updating software packages. "package managers" can do this "installing and updating" part.

-## Access to source list and write them
+## Access to source lists and write them

 * Debian bases (debian, ubuntu, mint,...) :